redis/redis-doc/docs/reference/patterns/bulk-loading.md

     "*3\r\n$3\r\nSET\r\n$3\r\nkey\r\n$5\r\nvalue\r\n"

-The file you need to generate for mass insertion is just composed of commands represented in the above way, one after the other.
+The file you need to generate for bulk loading is just composed of commands represented in the above way, one after the other.

 The following Ruby function generates valid protocol: